mariusmuntean/ChartJs.Blazor/README.md

 The [ChartJs.Blazor.Samples folder](./ChartJs.Blazor.Samples) contains the projects to showcase the samples.
 It's based on [Suchiman/BlazorDualMode](https://github.com/Suchiman/BlazorDualMode) and allows you to switch between the server- and the client-side Blazor mode.

 The samples should always be up to date with the current development on master.
 That means that the code you see on master might not work for your version.
-To browse the samples for the latest nuget version, see the [samples on the releases branch](https://github.com/mariusmuntean/ChartJs.Blazor/tree/releases/ChartJs.Blazor.Samples/Client/Pages) or select a specific tag.
+To browse the samples for the latest NuGet version, see the [samples on the releases branch](https://github.com/mariusmuntean/ChartJs.Blazor/tree/releases/ChartJs.Blazor.Samples/Client/Pages) or select a specific tag.
 If there's not a sample for your use-case on the releases branch, check out the master one.
 Maybe someone already contributed what you're looking for and if not, why not do it yourself :wink:

 We would usually host the samples on https://www.iheartblazor.com but unfortunately, the version shown there is really old and we highly recommend downloading and running our samples on your machine.